 Ask yourself this question: How many hours have you and your coworkers spend, looking through detailed line items sent in by outside attorneys?

 How many crosschecks are needed to identify repeat entries?
-How many times have budgets been exceeded, or sometimes downright ignored?
+How many times have budgets been exceeded, or downright ignored?

-The electronic billing software comes with a number of preset rules for you or a coworker to apply against any invoice outside counsel sends for review.
-The system lets you make your own rules as well.
-All you’ve got to do is submit a matter to your outside counsel, and they respond in turn with the invoice for their completed work.
+These rules are automatically applied against any invoice, outside counsel uploads for payment.
+The system lets you adjust your own rules as well.
+All you’ve got to do is assign a matter to your outside counsel, and let the system handle the invoicing review process.

 Legal Track uses sophisticated artificial intelligence technology to evaluate all outside counsel invoices.

 This includes budget limitations, duplicate entries, bundled time entries and other parameters set by the legal department.
 If any line item(s) is flagged as unacceptable, the invoice is routed back to outside counsel for correction.